Tinram/MySQL-Brute/README.md

 Brute force a MySQL user using a wordlist file.

-MySQL Brute was created for localhost account recovery
+MySQL Brute was created for MySQL localhost account recovery
 e.g.

 + root account inaccessible
-+ mysqld not to be restarted in safe mode for root reset
++ mysqld not able to be restarted in safe mode for root reset
-+ ordinary user password is lost.
++ user password is lost.

 PLESK-managed MySQL is a candidate.